-One of the key actions of the Integrated Transport Strategy was to undertake development of a Whittlesea Bicycle Plan.
-Based on extensive analysis, the plan has been produced outlining our approach to cycling.
+One of the key actions of the Integrated Transport Strategy was to develop the Whittlesea Bicycle Plan.
+Based on extensive analysis, the plan outlines our approach to cycling.

 Darebin Creek corridor

 - Darebin Creek Trail, M80 Ring Road to Findon Road - Yan Yean Pipe Track, M80 Ring Road to Childs Road - Dalton Road shared path, Parklands Drive to Wood Street